I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_group_owner_capability_config.md

 </tr>
 </table>

+`bPersistentGroupEnabled`

+If TRUE, the miniport must set the Persistent P2P Group bit of the Group Capability bitmask.
+Otherwise, the Persistent P2P Group bit must be cleared.
+The default value of this member is FALSE.

+`bIntraBSSDistributionSupported`

+If TRUE, the miniport must set the Intra-BSS Distribution bit of the Group Capability bitmask.
+Otherwise, the Intra-BSS Distribution bit must be cleared.
+The default value of this member is FALSE.

+`bCrossConnectionSupported`

+If TRUE, the miniport must set the Cross Connection bit of the Group Capability bitmask.
+Otherwise, the Cross Connection bit must be cleared.
+The default value of this member is FALSE.

+`bPersistentReconnectSupported`

+If TRUE, the miniport must set the Persistent Reconnect bit of the Group Capability bitmask.
+Otherwise, the Persistent Reconnect bit must be cleared.
+The default value of this member is FALSE.

+`bGroupFormationEnabled`

+If TRUE, the miniport must set the Group Formation bit of the Group Capability bitmask.
+Otherwise, the Group Formation bit must be cleared.
+The default value of this member is FALSE.

 `uMaximumGroupLimit`

 Maximum number of P2P Clients the GO should allow.
 Once this limit is reached, the miniport should reject the addition of any new Clients and should set the Group Limit bit in the Group Capability bitmask.
 The default value for this member is same as the value reported in the  <b>uGORoleClientTableSize</b> member of <a href="..\windot11\ns-windot11-_dot11_wfd_attributes.md">DOT11_WFD_ATTRIBUTES</a>.